OmH3/PasswordGenerator/README.md

 Adjust the password length using the slider.
 Check/uncheck the "Numbers" and "Character" checkboxes to include/exclude them in the generated passwords.
 Click the "copy" button next to the generated password to copy it to your clipboard.
-Preview

-Contributing
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or a pull request on GitHub.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.